shangyuj/2200-messed-up/index.md

 capt: classical Latin capere, meaning to take.
 </details>

-**Tip:** We as ISU students have access to [Oxfird English Dictionary](https://go.openathens.net/redirector/iastate.edu?url=https://www.oed.com), where you can find detailed etymology for words.
+**Tip:** We as ISU students have access to [Oxford English Dictionary](https://go.openathens.net/redirector/iastate.edu?url=https://www.oed.com), where you can find detailed etymology for words.

 ### Affix: Derivational vs. Inflectional
 What’s the difference?